kxrtik10/Data-Management-Project-1/README.md

   - Yugal Shah yns14
   - Soham Patel

-2. Are there known issues or functions that aren't working currently in your attached code?
+1. Are there known issues or functions that aren't working currently in your attached code?
 If so, explain. (note that you will get half credit for any reasonably sized bug that is fully explained in the readme)
 - No known issues are present in the code

-3. Collaboration: Who did you collaborate with on this project?
+2. Collaboration: Who did you collaborate with on this project?
 What resources and references did you consult?
 Please also specify on what aspect of the project you collaborated or consulted.
 - We collaborated with no other groups or referenced code from any site.

-3.What are some interesting questions about mortgages in NJ your database can answer?
+3. What are some interesting questions about mortgages in NJ your database can answer?
 - Did male and female applicants get approved at different rates?
 - What is the average loan amount approved for this year?